 I first displayed one of my experimental videos on an early plasma screen in 1995.
 At the time they were expensive and required bulky playback equipment.
 That has all changed and the time has come for flat wall digital screens to replace paintings as the 2-D art form of our time.
 Dissolving Las Vegas was designed for just such a display technology.
 It's very dense video and music (by Bruce Hampton) lend themselves to repeated viewings, or at least that is my intention.
 My second montage work, The South in Black & White, uses the conventions of still photography merged with a montage technique used by artists and filmmakers.

-Both of these works are best viewed as a 3 channel video wall piece.
+Both of these works are ideally viewed as a 3 channel video wall piece.
 Here is a video preview of what The South in Black and White would look like as a wall installation.